YSayaovong/HFBC-Worship-Analytics/README.md

 The worship pastor wants data, not opinions, to understand what’s going on.

-Your **Worship Analytics Dashboard** is used to analyze the last 18 months of setlists.

 ---

 ### ✅ Step 1 — Data Analysis & KPI Review